 Widgets respects your resources.
 According to the Xcode performance monitor, the app regularly runs at 0-3% CPU usage.
 While this number may grow a bit after more widgets are added, the general idea is to respect your hardware resources.
 Less CPU usage means a cooler running machine.
 For laptops, that’s better for your battery.
 Less wasted battery power means less electronic waste.
 Less electricity wasted is not only better for the environment, it’s better for your wallet too.

 Memory usage is fairly light.
 Storage space is also light too.
 The app is currently listed at 5.9 MB on the Mac App Store.
-The general idea is to limit each widgets to a maximum of 1 MB each.
+The general idea is to limit each widget to a maximum of 1 MB each.
 That would put the final app at approximately 25 MB.
 (Exceptions might be made for truly exceptional widgets.)

 While the final set of features is still in flux, a project goal is to include a ridiculous amount of customization.
 In addition to having settings for most widgets, the overall look can be customized too – zoom/scale, themes (including dark mode) and overall styling.